Bumblebee-3/KeyMistry/README.md

     npx serve
 ```

-Open the app in Chrome or Edge (Web MIDI supported).
+Open the app in Chrome or Edge or Firefox (Web MIDI supported).
 Grant MIDI permissions when prompted.

 ---